Keegan-Humphrey/Mu-Simulation/README.md

 | Quiet Mode            | `-q`             | `--quiet`           |
 | Help                  | `-h`             | `--help`            |

+Note: The Five Body Muon Decays option will only save tracks with a five-body decay in a certain zone in the detector.
+Be sure this is what you want.

 Arguments can also be passed through the simulation to a script.
 Adding key value pairs which correspond to aliased arguments in a script, will be forwarded through.
 Here's an example:

 ```